Stockton Springs woman charged with murder of her child

 State Police detectives have been working since Maddox died conducting interviews and investigating the circumstances.

-Detectives were outside a home on Cross Lane in Stockton Springs Tuesday afternoon.
+Tuesday afternoon detectives were outside Williams’ home on Cross Lane in Stockton Springs where Maddox also lived.

-They confirmed to TV5 that the home is a part of the investigation.

 Jessica was taken to Waldo County Jail.